General Power of Competence

 - RESTRICTIONS AND RISKS:

 4.1 The only real limitation is that the general power of competence cannot be used to circumvent an existing restriction in an existing specific power.
-The general power of competence is a power; it cannot be used to raise the precept.
+The general power of competence is power; it cannot be used to raise the precept.

-4.2 Existing duties remain in place, such as having regard to the likely effect on crime/disorder and biodiversity.
+4.2 Existing duties remain in places, such as having regard to the likely effect on crime/disorder and biodiversity.
 There are also many existing procedural and financial duties that remain in place for the regulation of governance (e.g. no delegation to a single councillor).
 Furthermore, councils must comply with relevant existing legislation (e.g. employment law, health and safety, equality legislation and duties relating to data protection and freedom of information).

 4.3 If another council has a statutory duty to provide a service (e.g. education, social service, highways, footpaths, rights of way), it remains their duty to provide it.
 Nonetheless, eligible town councils may assist.
 The eligible town council would need to ask itself whether an individual, private company or community trust could help.
 If the answer is “yes”, the town council can assist.